-While some signs of physical abuse are obvious others might be easily explained away as an accident.
-That’s why it’s important to look for recurring signs, as well as signs of other types of abuse that could potentially be taking place alongside physical abuse.
+While some signs of physical abuse are obvious, others might be easily explained away as an accident.
+Therefore, it is important to look for recurring signs, as well as signs of other types of abuse that could potentially be taking place alongside physical abuse.
 This will help to paint a fuller picture of the extent of abuse and neglect at hand.

 Signs of Emotional Abuse

 Unlike physical abuse which is typically obvious and acute, emotional abuse is subtle and chronic.
-It takes place slowly over time and can wear the resident down emotionally, psychologically and even physically.
-Even the residents themselves may not be fully aware it is taking place to begin with.
+It takes place slowly over time and can wear the resident down emotionally, psychologically and physically.
+Even the residents themselves may not be fully aware it is taking place.

-While it’s difficult to notice emotional abuse at first, there are signs and repetitive actions that clearly indicate emotional abuse is taking place.
-Here is what to be on the lookout for when it comes to emotional elder abuse:
+While it is difficult to notice emotional abuse at first, there are signs and repetitive actions that clearly indicate emotional abuse is taking place.

-- Changes in behavior such as withdrawing from social activity: Those who have been abused emotionally tend to avoid social situations out of anxiety and a loss of self-confidence.
+- Changes in behavior: A common change in behavior that results from emotional abuse is withdrawing from social activity.
+Those who have been abused emotionally tend to avoid social situations out of anxiety and a loss of self-confidence.

-- Acting scared or fearful of being left alone with certain caretakers: Emotional abuse may cause certain residents to be scared of being left alone because they feel like they might injure themselves or die.
-If the resident is fearful to be alone with a particular caretaker, it could also indicate they don’t trust that person.
+- Acting scared or fearful of being left alone: Emotional abuse may cause certain residents to fear being left alone because they feel like they might injure themselves or die.
+If the resident is fearful to be alone with a particular caretaker, it could also indicate they do not trust that person.

 - Exhibiting repetitive behaviors: A common indicator of emotional abuse is when the resident exhibits repetitive actions such as rocking back and forth, sucking or mumbling to oneself.

-- Stopping taking medication: If the resident themselves begins to refuse to take medication it could indicate an emotional or psychological response to abuse.
+- Stopping taking medication: If the resident begins to refuse to take medication, it could indicate an emotional or psychological response to abuse.

 Many of these behaviors and signs commonly occur with old age.
-However, if several of these signs are present and you notice a consistent pattern then it could indicate there is emotional abuse and neglect taking place.
+However, if several of these signs are present and you notice a consistent pattern, it could indicate emotional abuse and neglect.

 Signs of Sexual Abuse